Skip to main content

 Here are Black Wall St Media, September was our warm-up for sources of inspiration for this theme, as we took time to shine a light on some of the individuals who are making waves across the diaspora, a select group who have boldly claimed their space and created room for others to do the same.

 At Black Wall St Media, we reflect on our history, but we also celebrate our present.
+The stories we shared in September’s edition are filled with triumph and tenacity.

 We announced some big news for textured hair!

 Superdrug has appointed Ateh Jewel as its first-ever Coils, Curls & Waves Creative Consultant, bringing expert tips, curated favourites, and a celebration of all hair types.
+We discovered her top picks.

 Go Live Theatre, the charity dedicated to breaking down barriers so that young people and families can experience the transformative power of theatre, has unveiled its newest cohort of Patrons.
+Among them, actor, writer, and global creative Ricardo P Lloyd shines as a dynamic voice for the next generation.

 Picture credit: Max Marshall